14 December 2011

 Following a brief perusal of the report, it does seem that there are certain critical areas that have either been left out or glossed over by the FSA.
 These include:-

 • The allegedly fraudulent misrepresentation, packaging and bundling of hundreds of billions of dollars worth of residential mortgage-backed securities (RMBS) by RBS Greenwich Capital, over which RBS is already being sued for some $10 billion by the Federal Housing Finance Agency, an arm of the US government.
 It is noteworthy that RBS recently reached a $52m out-of-court settlement with the government of Massachusetts for the selling, financing, packaging and securitization of subprime mortgages.
-This is exactly the fraudulent activity that London Banker, a former securities regulator and ex-central banker, highlighted in his latest blog (although he was referring to Citigroup).

 • In its discussion of the rights issue prospectus, the FSA barely mentions the role of the external advisors who helped put the wholly misleading document together.
 These included solicitors firms Linklaters, Freshfields and Dundas & Wilson, investment banks Goldman Sachs, Merrill Lynch and UBS; and auditors Deloitte.
 Why not?